 Look at your website now.
 Is that the first impression you want to give a prospect?

-2. User Experience Design
+3. User Experience (UX/UI) Design

-Once a user lands on your site, then what do they do?
 Website visitors constantly have to make decisions on your site to get the information they’re looking for – what button to click, what section to scroll to next, or what fields to fill in.

-Your job is to understand what your users’ goals are and then make it as easy as possible to reach them.
-Your users could be trying to:
+Your job is to understand what your users’ goals are and then making it as easy as possible to reach them.

 - Book an appointment